stanfordnlp/CoreNLP/_pages/cmdline.md

 java -cp "*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos,lemma,ner,parse,dcoref -file input.txt
 ```

 If this command is run from the distribution directory, it processes the included [sample file](files/input.txt) `input.txt`.
-We use a wildcard `"*"` after `-cp` to load all jar files in the current directory - it needs to be in quotes.
+We use a wildcard `"*"` after `-cp` to load all jar files in the current directory &ndash; it needs to be in quotes.
 This command writes the output to an XML [file](files/input.txt.xml.txt) named `input.txt.out` in the same directory.

 ## Notes
 * Processing a short text like this is very inefficient.
 It takes a minute to load everything before processing begins.
 You should batch your processing.
 * Stanford CoreNLP requires Java version 1.8 or higher.
 * Specifying memory: `-Xmx2g` specifies the amount of RAM that Java will make available for CoreNLP.
 On a 64-bit machine, Stanford CoreNLP typically requires 2GB to run (and it may need even more, depending on the size of the document to parse).
 On a 32 bit machine (in 2016, this is most commonly a 32-bit Windows machine), you cannot allocate 2GB of RAM; probably you should try with `-Xmx1800m`.
-You are probably okay with a minimum -f `-Xmx1500m`, but this amount of memory is a bit marginal.
+You are probably okay with a minimum of `-Xmx1500m`, but this amount of memory is a bit marginal.
+You probably can't run some annotators, such as the statistical `coref`.
 * Stanford CoreNLP includes an interactive shell for analyzing sentences.
 If you do not specify any properties that load input files, you will be placed in the interactive shell.
 Type `q` to exit.

 ## Classpath